 As a result we sent our simple five question poll to nearly 20,000 construction professionals from architects and engineers to project managers and elevator companies.
+We then took 12 months to gather and analyze results.
 Our purpose was to gauge and discover impressions, problems, shortcomings and possible solutions.

 Our desire is to improve an industry that has not substantially changed in how it installs elevators or deals with the construction industry for over 150 years.
 To make improvements we wanted to start with actual information from the people that deal with elevators and have to live with the challenges they present.